cloudfoundry-incubator/kubecf/.concourse/README.md

 ## Deploy on Concourse

-If you wish to deploy the pipeline on Concourse, run the following command and use the `fly` script in this directory:
+If you wish to deploy the pipeline on Concourse, run the following command and use the `fly` script that you can find in this directory:

 ```
-./fly -t target set-pipeline -c pipeline.yaml -p kubecf
+./fly -t target set-pipeline -p kubecf
 ```

 ## Pipeline development